Are we safe? Killing of UK lawmaker makes colleagues nervous | Politics

 What had changed was that a day after Wakeford's conversation with the man, his fellow Conservative Party lawmaker David Amess was stabbed to death at a church in southern England as he was meeting local people.
 The killing, five years after opposition Labour lawmaker Jo Cox was shot and stabbed to death by a Nazi-obsessed loner as she arrived to meet voters, once again raised questions about the safety of British members of parliament (MPs).

-On Wednesday, interior minister Priti Patel announced that following an independent review by the Joint Terrorism Analysis Centre, the threat level to MPs was now deemed to be substantial.
-That announcement came as no surprise for Wakeford, 36, who has received one death threat and seen his office vandalized twice since he was first elected in 2019 to represent the district of Bury South in northern England.
+On Wednesday, interior minister Priti Patel said the threat level to MPs was now deemed to be substantial.
+That announcement came as no surprise for Wakeford, 36, who has received one death threat and seen his office vandalised twice since he was first elected in 2019 to represent the district of Bury South in northern England.

-"But Friday and Saturday were the first times I questioned my safety.
+"But Friday and Saturday were the first times I really questioned my safety.
 I think it was just 'what does it all mean?
 What are we doing?
-Are we safe?'
-There are a lot of questions that still aren't being answered," he said in a telephone interview.
-MPs regularly hold one-to-one "surgeries", similar to a patient's consultation with a doctor, at which they meet, listen to, and advise members of the public who elected them.
+Are we actually safe?'
+There are a lot of questions that still aren't being answered," he said in an interview.
+MPs regularly hold one-to-one "surgeries", similar to a patient's consultation with a doctor, at which they meet, listen to and advise members of the public who elected them.

-They regard this traditional practice as the bedrock of British politics, a system unmatched in most other countries, where the public rarely gets the opportunity to quiz public officeholders.
-But with little or no security and an emphasis on accessibility for all, surgeries can make lawmakers vulnerable.
+They view this traditional practice as the bedrock of British politics, a system unmatched in many other countries, but with little or no security and an emphasis on accessibility for all, surgeries can make lawmakers vulnerable.
+"David was one of the nicest people you could think of," Wakeford said, as he described how shaken he had been by Amess's killing.
+"It was more that, if it could happen to him, it could literally happen to anyone."

-"No one can understand the mentality behind doing anything like this but David was one of the nicest people you could think of," Wakeford said, as he described how shaken he had been by Amess's killing.
-"It was more that, if it could happen to him, it could happen to anyone."
-Police are continuing to question a 25-year-old man of Somali heritage arrested at the scene of Amess's murder under counter-terrorism laws, saying the killing could be linked to Islamist extremism.
+On Thursday, police charged Ali Harbi Ali, 25, with the murder of Amess, saying it was an act of terrorism.
+STAY VIRTUAL?

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)